 As you all know, our project management tool is not only great for managing team projects and day-to-day business operations, but it’s also superb for meal planning.
 The visual aspect of the different views on offer makes it ideal for organizing recipes and putting together shopping lists.
 And since the food is Thanksgiving’s main attraction, it makes sense to coordinate it all with Zenkit.
 Here’s how you can do it.

 Your first step is to create a game plan that includes all the tasks you need to do before the big day.
-Getting as much done as possible prior will not only alleviate stress on the day, but it will also enable you to actually spend time with family and friends instead of being stuck in the kitchen.
+Getting as much done as possible prior will not only alleviate stress on the day but will also enable you to actually spend time with family and friends instead of being stuck in the kitchen.